S & C Corp + Partnership Business Tax Preparation

 Most states tax LLC profits the same way the IRS does: The LLC owners pay taxes to the state on their personal returns, while the LLC itself does not pay a state tax.

-However, some states do tax LLC Partnerships based on the amount of income the LLC makes, in addition to the income tax its owners pay.
+However, some states do tax LLCs based on the amount of income the LLCs make, in addition to the income tax its owners pay.

 Annual Fees in Some States